 Getting braces isn't what it used to be.
 Today's options range from colorfully cool, to nearly invisible.
-Our office utilizes the most comfortable, efficient and technologically advanced types of braces available.
-Our braces are made by 3M -- a trusted brand known for its exacting engineering, as well as thorough research and development
+Our office utilizes the most comfortable, efficient, and technologically advanced types of braces available.
+Our braces are made GC Orthodontics -- a trusted brand known for its exacting engineering, as well as thorough research and development.

 Silver colored metal braces are still the most popular type of braces.
 We offer the most modern “low profile” design.
-The smooth finish is easier on the lips and gums so they are smaller more comfortable and aesthetic then the braces of the past.
+The smooth finish is easier on the lips and cheeks.
 These braces can be worn with colorful “O-rings” to add some style or for a fun look.

 3M Clarity™ ADVANCED Ceramic Braces:

 Clarity™ Ceramic Braces work like metal braces only less noticeable, because their translucent design blends with your teeth for a great look.
 Smile all you want because there is no staining which is a drawback of many other types of ceramic brackets.
 Ceramic Braces are a great alternative to metal for both kids and adults.

 ·Invisalign® takes a modern approach to straightening teeth, using a custom-made series of aligners created for you and only you.
 These aligner trays are made of smooth, comfortable and virtually invisible plastic that you wear over your teeth night and day.
 Wearing the aligners will gradually and gently shift your teeth into place, based on the exact movements designed by Dr. Vahab.
 There are no metal brackets to attach and no wires to tighten.
 You just pop in a new set of aligners approximately every two weeks, until your treatment is complete.
 You’ll achieve a great smile with little interference in your daily life.
 The best part about the whole process is that most people won't even know you're straightening your teeth.
 Invisalign is perfect for adults and are a really great option for our teen patients as well.